-There's been limited sustainable and culturally safe employment opportunities for Indigenous Australians in the Capital Region.
+There has been limited sustainable and culturally safe employment opportunities for Indigenous Australians in the Capital Region.

-- Forming an Indigenous Employment Working Group to develop and implement strategies to build the cultural competence of businesses to increase recruitment and retention of Indigenous Australians. - Ensuring all activities consider the needs of Indigenous Australians during project design and implementation.

-- Promoting employment opportunities through sharing good news stories that highlight successful Indigenous employment outcomes. - Developing partnerships with Workforce Australia Employment Services providers and other stakeholders to progress activities that provide increased employment opportunities for Indigenous individuals.
+- Forming an Indigenous Employment Working Group to develop and implement strategies to build the cultural competence of businesses to increase recruitment and retention of Indigenous Australians. - Ensuring all activities consider the needs of Indigenous Australians during project design and implementation. - Promoting employment opportunities through sharing good news stories that highlight successful Indigenous employment outcomes. - Developing partnerships with Workforce Australia Employment Services Providers and other stakeholders to progress activities that provide increased employment opportunities for Indigenous Australians.

-Priority 3 - Construction and trades employment pathways development
+Priority 3 - Construction and trades employment pathways development with increased focus on Green Energy employment pathways opportunities